BDC-Academy/svg-introduction--solution/README.md

 ## Result

-After the assignment you will have used several basic svg elements, created a graphic with them and touched on the most important concepts of SVG.
+After the assignment you will have used and created a graphic(s) and touched on the most basic concepts of SVG.
+You will understand how SVG is used to draw predefined basic shapes.

 ## Libraries